Missing Teeth Replacement: All You Need to Know

 - Cons: not as comfortable as implants or bridges, can be unstable when eating certain foods, and need frequent adjustment due to changes in the jawbone over time.

-Additional Options to Replace Missing Teeth
+Additional Options for Missing Tooth

 Full Mouth Reconstruction with Dental Implants